-COURSE OUTCOME: Having successfully completed this course, the student will be able to demonstrate knowledge and understanding of:
+COURSE OUTCOME:Having successfully completed this course, the student will be able to demonstrate knowledge and understanding of:

-- CO1.
-The use of Coulomb's law and Gauss' law for the electrostatic force - CO2.
+CO1.
+The use of Coulomb's law and Gauss' law for the electrostatic force

+- CO2.
 The relationship between electrostatic field and electrostatic potential - CO3.
 The use of the Lorentz force law for the magnetic force - CO4.
 The use of Ampere's law to calculate magnetic fields - CO5.
 The use of Faraday's law in induction problems - CO6.
 The basic laws that underlie the properties of electric circuit elements

+Particulars

-COo.
-The basic raws that underne the properties of electric circuit elements Particulars Hours Unit 1: Electrostatics in vacuum Calculation of electric field and electrostatic potential for a charge distribution; Divergence and curl of electrostatic field; Gauss law and its applications, Laplace's and Poisson's equations; Practical examples like Faraday's cage and coffee-ring effect; energy of a charge distribution and its expression in terms of electric field.
-Unit 2: Electrostatics in a linear dielectric medium 9 Electrostatic field and potential of a dipole.
+Unit 1: Electrostatics in vacuum

+Calculation of electric field and electrostatic potential for a charge distribution; Divergence and curl of electrostatic field; Gauss law and its applications, Laplace's and Poisson's equations; Practical examples like Faraday's cage and coffee-ring effect; energy of a charge distribution and its expression in terms of electric field.

+Hours

+Unit 2: Electrostatics in a linear dielectric medium

+Electrostatic field and potential of a dipole.
 Bound charges due to electric polarization; Electric displacement; gauss law in dielectrics; Polarization vector, solving simple electrostatics problems in presence of dielectrics - Point charge at the centre of a dielectric sphere, charge in front of a dielectric slab, dielectric slab and dielectric sphere in uniform electric field.
-Energy in dielectrics system 7 Unit 3: Magnetostatics Electric current and current density, magnetic force, continuity equation, Bio-Savart law and its applications(straight wire and solenoid), Divergence and curl of static magnetic field; Ampere circuital law and its applications(wire, solenoid & toroid), current loop as magnetic dipole and dipole moment, Para, dia and ferro magnetic materials (properties only) 9 Unit-4: Faraday's law Faraday's law in terms of EMF produced by changing magnetic flux; equivalence of Faraday's law and motional EMF; Lenz's law; Electromagnetic breaking and its applications; Differential form of Faraday's law expressing curl of electric field in terms of time-derivative of magnetic field and calculating electric field due to 6 changing magnetic fields in quasi-static approximation; energy stored in a magnetic field.
+Energy in dielectrics system

+Unit 3: Magnetostatics

+Electric current and current density, magnetic force, continuity equation, Bio-Savart law and its applications(straight wire and solenoid), Divergence and curl of static magnetic field; Ampere circuital law and its applications(wire, solenoid & toroid), current loop as magnetic dipole and dipole moment, Para, dia and ferro magnetic materials (properties only)

+Unit-4: Faraday's law

+Faraday's law in terms of EMF produced by changing magnetic flux; equivalence of Faraday's law and motional EMF; Lenz's law; Electromagnetic breaking and its 6 applications; Differential form of Faraday's law expressing curl of electric field in 6 terms of time-derivative of magnetic field and calculating electric field due to changing magnetic fields in quasi-static approximation; energy stored in a magnetic field.